Gay Nazis myth

 There is a widespread and long-lasting myth alleging that homosexuals were numerous and prominent as a group in the Nazi Party or the identification of Nazism with homosexuality more generally.
 (Note: "In Western Europe as well as the Soviet Union, there was a general tendency among socialists in the 1930s to identify homosexuality with Nazism...The stereotype of homosexuality as a characteristic not just of individual Nazis but of the Nazi system as a whole was firmly established during three episodes: (1) the Röhm affair in 1931-32; (2) the Reichstag fire in 1933, when the destruction of the parliament building was followed by mass arrests of the Nazi regime's political opponents; and (3) the so-called Night of the Long Knives or Röhm putsch in 1934, when a large number of the leaders of the SA (Sturmabteilung), the paramilitary troops of the Nazi party, were liquidated for political reasons.")
-It has been promoted by various individuals and groups from before World War II through the present, especially by left-wing Germans during the Nazi era and the Christian right in the United States more recently.
+It has been promoted by various individuals and groups from before World War II through to the present day, especially by left-wing Germans during the Nazi era and the Christian right in the United States more recently.
 Although some gay men joined the Nazi Party, there is no evidence that they were overrepresented.
 The Nazis harshly criticized homosexuality and severely persecuted gay men, going as far as murdering them en masse.
 Therefore, historians regard the myth as having no merit.

 Background

 Nazi propaganda asserted that "homosexual emancipation was a Jewish conspiracy to undermine the German Volk's morality".
 In 1928, the Nazi Party responded to a question about their position on Paragraph 175, the German law criminalizing homosexuality, writing that "Anyone who even thinks of homosexual love is our enemy."
-According to Laurie Marhoefer, a small number of gay men belonged to a covert faction within the Nazi party that favored gay emancipation while denigrating feminists, Jews, and leftists.
+According to Laurie Marhoefer, a small number of gay men belonged to a covert faction within the Nazi party, including SA leaders Ernst Röhm and Edmund Heines, that favored gay emancipation while denigrating feminists, Jews, and leftists.

 After the Nazis took power in Germany, homosexuals were persecuted.
 About 100,000 men were arrested, 50,000 convicted and some 5,000 to 15,000 interned in Nazi concentration camps, where they were forced to wear pink triangle badges.
 Some underwent castration or other Nazi human experimentation aimed at curing homosexuality.
 Adolf Hitler signed an edict that SS and police personnel would be subject to capital punishment if caught engaging in homosexual activity.